PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 `description` | The trigger description.
 `type` | The trigger assembly name, this is used by the invoker in order to instantiate this.
 `configStr` | Used to pass parameters to the trigger.
+`context` | Used to pass a context to the trigger.
 `cronExp` | Used to pass the cron expression to the trigger.

 ### Action Details